North Korea–United States relations: Consideration of atomic bomb

 In 1950, when President Harry S. Truman was concerned about the Chinese People's Volunteer Army seizing South Korea, he said dropping an atomic bomb on North Korea was under "active consideration."
 General Douglas MacArthur, who headed the United Nations Command during the Korean War, wanted to drop “between 30 and 50 atomic bombs ... strung across the neck of Manchuria” that would have “spread behind us ... a belt of radioactive cobalt.”
 B-29 bombers, capable of carrying atomic bombs, were sent to Guam, though the bombs lacked a plutonium core.

-Historians theorize Truman, who had authorized atomic weapons that incinerated 200,000 Japanese in WWII, chose not to use nuclear weapons during the Korean War for multiple reasons: fear of escalation to a third World War; opposition from U.S. allies; lack of large urban centers to target in North Korea.
+Historians theorize the US, which had used atomic weapons at the end of WWII against the Japanese cities of Hiroshima and Nagasaki, chose not to use nuclear weapons during the Korean War for multiple reasons: fear of escalation to a third World War; opposition from U.S. allies; lack of large urban centers to target in North Korea.

 Public opinion

 Public support in the United States to commit ground troops to Korea was at first, remarkably high.
 In June 1950, 78% of Americans said they approved of Truman's decision to send military aid, and 15% disapproved.
-But as soon as January 1951, public support for the war had plummeted to 38%.
+But by January 1951, public support for the war had plummeted to 38%.